The Bankrate promise

-In the real estate world, there are a dizzying number of terms everyone should know and understand.
-This is especially true if you’re shopping for a new home, since you’ll need to know the terms used to describe different types of real property and become familiar with the financial details involved with taking out a mortgage.
+In the real estate world, there are a dizzying number of phrases to know and understand.
+This is especially true if you’re looking to buy a new home, since you’ll need to learn the terms used to describe different types of property.

-Or, you may want to consider a broader definition: According to the U.S. Census Bureau, a single-family house is one that may be fully detached, semi-detached, a row house or a townhome.
-However, for a dwelling that’s attached to other homes to be considered a single-family home, it “must be separated from the adjacent unit by a ground-to-roof wall,” they note.
-Also, units that are attached in some way to another must not share heating or air-conditioning systems or utilities, nor have units located above or below.
+The government provides a broader definition.
+According to the U.S. Census Bureau, single-family homes may be “fully detached, semi-detached, row houses and townhouses.”
+However, for a dwelling that’s attached to other homes to be considered a single-family home, it “must be separated from the adjacent unit by a ground-to-roof wall.”
+Also, units that are attached in some way must not share heating or air-conditioning systems or utilities, nor have other units located above or below.

 You may be wondering if a single property that hosts multiple units can be considered a single-family home.
-An example might be a brick structure on a single lot that has a regular residence and two small apartments upstairs.
+An example might be a structure on a single lot that has a primary residence downstairs and a small apartment upstairs.

-Ross says that a single-family home cannot have multiple units because it doesn’t meet the characteristics of housing set by U.S. government agencies.
-A single-family home could never include multiple units because they would share interior walls and potentially have their own kitchens and utilities.
+The answer is no: A single-family home cannot have multiple units, because it wouldn’t meet the characteristics of housing set by U.S. government agencies.
+A home with multiple units would share interior walls, and each would presumably have their own kitchen, bathroom(s) and utilities.

 Pros and cons of living in a single-family home

-- More options for exterior decor: Ross also says that single-family homes make it easier to personalize your landscaping.
-You can also build onto or modify the structure more easily if you have a single-family home.
+- More exterior options: Single-family homes make it easier to personalize your landscaping.
+You can add to or modify the structure more easily with this type of home as well.

-- Potential for more responsibility: If you own a single-family home instead of a condo or townhome that is part of an HOA that provides some basic services, you’ll have to hire help to deal with maintenance and repairs or do it all yourself.
+- More responsibility: Unless your single-family home is part of an HOA community that provides basic services, you’ll have to hire help to deal with maintenance and repairs — or do it all yourself.

 Who are single-family homes best for?

-There’s no “right” or “wrong” way to buy a house, just like there’s no perfect home to suit everyone’s tastes.
-Where some families prefer a single-family home with a huge yard and plenty of room to spread out, others prefer a multi-family property they can use to earn side income.
-Others still prefer a low-maintenance condo or townhome that includes benefits like landscaping, snow removal and exterior maintenance.
+There’s no perfect home that will suit everyone’s tastes.
+Where some homeowners prefer a single-family home with a huge yard and plenty of room to spread out, others prefer a multi-family property they can use to earn rental income.
+Others still prefer a low-maintenance condo or townhome that includes HOA benefits like landscaping and snow and leaf removal.

-For the most part, single-family homes are “best for families that can afford the luxury of more space and privacy,” says Ross.
-“These homes suit a family that has the time and money that general maintenance along with yard upkeep requires.”
+For the most part, single-family homes are best for owners who can afford the luxury of more space and privacy — and who have the time and money required for general maintenance and upkeep.